Verify file integrity with Sigcheck: a complete step-by-step guide

 PGP signatures and .sig files: the case of .tar.zst.sig packages

-Si downloads a package with a .sig file attached (typical in distributions like Arch), the verification is no longer a simple hash, but a cryptographic signature with OpenPGP.
-The goal here is to confirm that the file was signed by the maintainer's key and that it has not been tampered with.
+If you download a package with an attached .sig file (typical in distributions like Arch), the verification is no longer a simple hash, but a cryptographic signature using OpenPGP.
+The goal here is to confirm that the file was signed with the maintainer's key and has not been tampered with.

 How to manually verify with GnuPG: